HOME > Student Support > Housing Information > Residence Halls > Mitaka International Hall of Residence > Frequently Asked Questions

 Do I need to apply in person at the University?

-Applications can be submitted in person at the Student Support Section counter at the University of Tokyo College of Arts and Sciences (opening hours: 9:00-16:30 excluding weekends and public holidays).
-Applications are also accepted by post, as long as they have been sent as express registered mail with a postmark that falls within the application period.
+Applications can be submitted in person at the Student Support Section counter at the University of Tokyo College of Arts and Sciences (opening hours: 10:00-16:00 excluding weekends and public holidays).
+Applications are also accepted by post, as long as they have been reached us within the application period.

 When do applications open?

-Applications will be accepted once the entrance examination results are announced.
-Please note, however, that in recent years the application period for accommodation has been very short - five days after results day for Zenki-nittei (First-Round) candidates and two days, or on the day of results day for Kouki-nittei (Second-Round) candidates.
-As such, please ensure to prepare the required documents (such as proof of income) well in advance, so that applications can be made immediately.
+Applications will be accepted as soon as the entrance examination results are announced.
+Please note, however, that the application period for accommodation is usually very short - approximately less than five days after results day for Zenki-nittei (first round) candidates.
+Therefore, please ensure that you prepare the necessary documents (such as proof of income) well in advance, so that you can apply promptly.

 When do I find out the outcome of my application for a room?

-The date varies from year to year, but as applications are received and processed after the release of the entrance examination results, accommodation outcomes will be announced around March 23 for Zenki-nittei, and March 28 for Kouki-nittei.
+The date varies from year to year, but as applications are received and processed after the release of the entrance examination results, accommodation outcomes will be announced around March 18 for Zenki-nittei.

 What are the eligibility criteria for application to the Mitaka International Hall of Residence?